luetkemj/jsrlt/tutorial/part7.md

   });
 ```

-Next we just grab a reference to the canvas dom element so we can add an onmousemove listener to it.
+Next we just grab a reference to the canvas dom element so we can add an `onmousemove` listener to it.

 ```javascript
 const canvas = document.querySelector("#canvas");
 ```

-We throttle the event here to prevent it from being called as fast as possible to help with performance.
+We throttle the `onmousemove` event here to prevent it from being called as fast as possible to help with performance.
 The code between the braces should only run once every 100ms while the mouse is moving over the canvas.

 ```javascript
 canvas.onmousemove = throttle((e) => {